 To be clear, if it wasn’t already, Platinum is just one of the stocks we are short in the sector.
 Together these represent about 5% of our Fund.

 But returning to Platinum, the title of the blog alluded to why.
 “Wrong Time” is a reference to the same problem all managers face – being in this sector.
 “Wrong place” referred to the fact that the business has consistently allocated funds to regions that have underperformed, resulting in pressure from investors on redemptions.
 But this isn’t a unique problem – many managers underperform.
 What is unique is they have allocated so few resources to sales.
-Chart 4 shows the ratio of sales staff to investment team for a number of firms.
+Figure 4 shows the ratio of sales staff to investment team for a number of firms.
 Clearly Platinum has a different approach to this role to others.

 Secondly, Platinum is unique in how low its cost to income ratio is.
 Platinum spends less on staff salaries (as a percentage on investment income) than any other listed fund manager we can find.
 Why does this matter?
 Because one avenue to survive is to cut costs, but this business is already run extremely well.
 This may have served prior shareholders, but it leaves few options for future shareholders.